Fire sprinkler system: Operation

+An exterior sprinkler alarm in the Flushing Chinatown in Queens, New York City.

 Each closed-head sprinkler is held closed by either a heat-sensitive glass bulb or a two-part metal link held together with fusible alloy.
 The glass bulb or link hold in place a "pip cap" which acts as a plug to prevent water from flowing, unless the ambient temperature around the sprinkler reaches the design activation temperature of the individual sprinkler head.
 In a standard wet-pipe sprinkler system, each sprinkler activates independently when the predetermined heat level is reached.
 Thus, only the sprinklers sufficiently heated from the fire will operate.
 This maximizes water pressure over the point of fire origin, and minimizes water damage to the building.

+Many systems have a water flow alarm near the fire department connection pipe This is used to guide the fire department to the fire department connection pipe, as well as alert those who are not in the building that a sprinkler has been activated, and there is a possibility of a fire in the building.
+Although interior fire alarm notification appliances in modern systems are electronic horns, bells are regularly used for water flow alarms, as they can be powered purely by water flowing through the pipe rather than an electronic signal.

 A sprinkler activation will usually do less water damage than a fire department hose stream (which provide approximately 900 litres/min (250 US gallons/min).
 A typical sprinkler used for industrial manufacturing occupancies discharges about 75–150 litres/min (20–40 US gallons/min).
 However, a typical Early Suppression Fast Response (ESFR) sprinkler at a pressure of 50 psi will discharge approximately 380 L/min.

 In addition, a sprinkler will usually activate within one to four minutes of the fire's start, whereas it typically takes at least five minutes for a fire department to register an alarm and drive to the fire site, and an additional ten minutes to set up equipment and apply hose streams to the fire.
 This additional time can result in a much larger fire, requiring much more water to extinguish.